 He earned the rank of Eagle Scout and graduated from Seabreeze High School in Daytona Beach, FL.
 He is a proud father of Meredith, 15, and Marcus, 13.

 Jackie Perry is the executive director for Beaver Street Enterprise Center, which was named the 2010 Dinah Adkins Incubator of the Year by the National Business Incubation Association.
-As executive director, Perry oversees operations and management for the 25,000 square foot facility which provides business assistance and support services, as well as office space and infrastructure, for new and emerging businesses.
-Perry serves on the board of Florida State College at Jacksonville Business Advisory Group for Kent Campus and is a member of the board of directors for First Coast Business Alliance and Women Business Owners.
-Perry completed accelerated certificate programs in Human Resources Management and Operations Management at the University of Georgia and recently obtained her Incubation Management Certification from the National Business Incubation Association.
+Perry oversees operations and management for the 25,000 square foot facility that provides business assistance and support services, as well as office space and infrastructure, for new and emerging businesses.
+Perry serves on the board of Florida State College at Jacksonville Business Advisory Group for Kent Campus and is a member of the board of directors for First Coast Business Alliance, Grow Jax Advisory Board and the Florida 8A Business Alliance.
+Perry completed accelerated certificate programs in human resources management and operations management at the University of Georgia and recently obtained her Incubation Management Certification from the National Business Incubation Association.